osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 # PI to OCS minimum system requirements

-The following guidelines are required to transfer data from an on-prem PI Server to OCS:
+These are the requirements to transfer data from an on-prem PI Server to OCS:

 * [System requirements](#system-requirements)
 * [Administrator privileges](#administrator-privileges)